 Prepare first the ragú alla bolognese, the recipe here.

 For the filling: in a pan sautè the oil, all the meat with thyme for around 10 min, while mixing with a spoon.
 Take the pan off the heat and let it cool.
 Then grind the cooked meat with the mortadella.
-Put this mixing in a bowl, add the cheeses, the eggs, the pepper, the salt, the parsley and the crumb soaked in the meat gravy and squeezed, mix all together.
+Put this mixing in a bowl, add the cheeses, the eggs, the pepper, the salt, the parsley and the breadcrumbs soaked in the meat gravy and squeezed, mix all together.

 For the pasta: on a wooden working surface pour the flour, make a hole in the middle, add the eggs and knead for at least 10 min using the tips of your fingers.
 You need to work until the dough starts to be smooth and silky instead of rough and floury.